ErpNetDocs/tech/reference/config-options-reference.md

 - c.The user sets it manually.

 ## 71. DisableAITranslationForMultilanguageStrings
 - a.Action: This key disables the automatic suggestions of translations with AI of values in multilanguage fields, on the work language of the instance, for the current user.
-It applies to those language fields that still do not have a corresponding translation.
+It applies to those language fields that still do not have a corresponding translation.<br>
 When the value of this key is:<br>
 "0" or the key is not defined, the autotranslation with AI is enabled (default action) <br>
 "1", the autotranslation with AI is disabled and no suggestions will be available. <br>